peterlaursen/abf/products/README.txt

 * The converter can convert DAISY 2.02 books only.
 Since I have limited material in Daisy 3 (the current standard as of this writing), I cannot implement it.
 * We currently do not support bookmarks.
-* The products for Ubuntu suffer from terrible integration with Pulceaudio.
-If you must use these, the developers recommend you use Ubuntu 8.10 since it gives a much nicer experience for everyone.
-The developers would also recommend FreeBSD.
-Its audio system is very well-behaved when it comes to ABF.

 ACKNOWLEDGEMENTS: